Jay-05022000/Dimensional-Modeling-for-E-Commerce-Data-Using-Amazon-Redshift/README.md

 Dataset:

-You can find the dataset used for this project here: Instacart Market Basket Analysis.
+You can find the dataset used for this project here: https://www.kaggle.com/c/instacart-market-basket-analysis

 Technical Stack: